UniMath/agda-unimath/HOWTO-INSTALL.md

 ### After the setup

-With Agda installed and emacs correctly set up, you can start using the library.
+With Agda installed and Emacs correctly set up, you can start using the library.
 There is no need to install anything further.
 To compile the library, which is optional, run `make check` from the main folder of the repository.
 This generates the file `everything.lagda.md`, which imports all the files in the